COSC-499-W2023/year-long-project-team-17/docs/weekly logs/week13teamlog.md

 ## Milestone goals recap

-- Our team's goal this week was to have each member of our groups two features done before the milestone deadline and complete the design document and video.
+- Our team's goal this week was to have each member of our group's two features done before the milestone deadline and complete the design document and video.

 ## Associated board tasks